Loginistaken/Short-Story/Scrumdidlyumscious A Prequel to Un-Funny.md

 The crowd erupted.
 Half of them were eating during the show.

-Page 9 — The Reunion

-One night, Mia called.

-“I’ve been eating them too,” she admitted.
-“I can’t stop.”

-He went to her apartment.
-She’d changed — rounder, glowing, euphoric.
-The place smelled like sugar and salt.

-They sat together on her couch, surrounded by empty bags.

-Albert bit into a candy bar.
-“You know what’s funny?”

-Mia smiled through a mouthful of crumbs.
-“Nothing anymore.”

-They laughed — not because it was funny, but because it felt good.

-Page 10 — The First Cracks

-A week later, Luke — Albert’s old comedy rival — called Mia mid-snack.
-He sounded breathless.

-“Can’t get up,” he said.
-“Been eating for hours.
-My jaw’s cramping.
-I think… I think the ChimeriYum wants to keep going.”

 Static.
 Crunching.
 Then silence.

 Albert set down his candy bar.
 For the first time, the aftertaste felt wrong — too perfect.